 2023-24 Chair: Kathryn Roberts, Markowitz Herbold PC, email@example.com, 503.984.3071

 The goal of the Court Liaison Committee is to foster constructive dialogue with the judiciary and court administrator with regard to rules or procedural changes and to assist the court in educating members about court issues.
 In addition, the committee surveys members on issues regarding the Multnomah County Circuit Court, writes the Multnomah Lawyer "News from the Court" column and the profiles of local judges and full-time referees.

 2023-24 Chair: Leslie Johnson, Samuels Yoelin Kantor LLP, firstname.lastname@example.org, 503.226.2966

 The mission of the Equity, Diversity & Inclusion Committee is to foster and expand diversity, inclusion and equality in the MBA and Multnomah County legal community and to create and strengthen a relationship of mutual support between the MBA and diverse bar organizations.
 The committee administers the LSAT scholarship program and MBA Diversity Award Nomination & Selection Process.

-Made up of 18 lawyer and three public members, the Judicial Screening Committee confidentially reviews applications of pro tem and judicial appointment candidates and reports its recommendations as called for by the MBA's board-approved process.
+Made up of lawyers and as many as three public members, the Judicial Screening Committee confidentially reviews applications of pro tem and judicial appointment candidates and reports its recommendations as called for in the MBA's board-approved process.